Tatars in Bulgaria: Ethnonym

-The pejorative term Tatar Sengenesi ("Tatar Gypsy") refers to a particular group of Tatars in Bulgaria (for example, a family from the village of Golyamo Vranovo, Rousse district), which probably came from Karachai.
+The term Tatar çingenesi ("Tatar Gypsy") refers to a particular group of Tatar-Roma in North-East Bulgaria, who came once from Crimea.

 As regards the ethnonym as a marker of ethnicity, there are traces of internal ethnic differentiation among the Tatars as part of - and, at the same time, in opposition to their collective identity.

 The Turks and the Bulgarians have come to use the popular term "Tatar" as a stereotype (6) rather than an ethnonym.
 The influence of folklore and, later, of historical texts, is indicative in this respect.
 In Bulgarian folklore, "the Tatars" are a symbol of the strange and the unknown, and have pejorative connotations (Antonov.1995).
 Unlike those who do not know any Tatars in real life, those who do have a positive attitude to them.
 The negative attitude is associated with the ethnonym of the Tatars, and not with the other markers of their group identity.

 Origins

 The Crimean Tatar ethnos originated on the territory of the Crimean peninsula and inland steppes in the 14th and 15th centuries.
 The main ethnic components that were successively incorporated into the new ethnos were the ancient indigenous populations (for example -Bat-Bayan's protobulgarians), the Kumans, and finally, the Kipchakized Mongol clans.
 Due to the slave trade and the military campaigns for the capture of slaves, economic mainstays of the Crimean khanate - other ethnoses also contributed to the Tatar genotype.

-The Tatars in Bulgaria were formed as a group with a common identity as a result of the ethnic consolidation of the immigrants: Crimean Tatars proper, Nogay.
-Karachai and the distinct group of the Tats.
+The Tatars in Bulgaria were formed as a group with a common identity as a result of the ethnic consolidation of the immigrants: Crimean Tatars proper, Nogay, Karachai and the distinct group of the Tatar.
 Their consolidation was based on the close languages, common destiny, and political idea of belonging to the former Crimean khanate and respective ethno-social formations.

 The Tatars associate their common descent with the idea of a homeland: "we are all from the Crimea", "the Crimea is the homeland of our ancestors" - as well as with their knowledge about its history and the destiny of their own people.

 The Tatars stress their specific anthropological type.
 They regard it as the main marker of Tatar identity, second only to the language.
 For example, Tatars from Golyamo Vranovo say that those from Vetovo are "truer Tatars" not only because their language is "purer", but also because they have "larger heads and slit eyes.
 The Tatars also differ from the others in that most of them are "dark-eyed", with a "broad, flat face".
 Their neighbors likewise regard the specific appearance as a main distinctive feature of the Tatars.
 They talk of a "Tatar face".